sabban/debian-rk1/README.md

 * linux image package
 * linux header package
 * u-boot package
+* rockchip-firmware

-Those can be build using scripts available at https://github.com/Joshua-Riek/ubuntu-rockchip
+Those can be build using scripts available at https://github.com/Joshua-Riek/ubuntu-rockchip or its ppa.

 ## Usage